The Alpha Male Handshake is a power move who wants to show dominance over you.

 It is one of the bluntest Power Moves out there: very basic and purely physical.

-Courtesy of Donald Trump, it has recently become one the most infamous Power Moves.
+Courtesy of Donald Trump, it has recently gone mainstream also into politics and has one of the most infamous Power Moves.

 You will mostly see it from aggressive and socially uncalibrated individuals.